mindspore-ai/docs/tutorials/experts/source_en/parallel/operator_parallel.md

 ### Configuring the Distributed Environment

 Specify the run mode, run device, run card number, etc. through the context interface.
-Unlike single-card scripts, parallel scripts also need to specify the parallel mode `parallel_mode` to be semi-automatic parallel mode, and initialize HCCL or NCCL communication through init. `max_device_memory` limits the maximum amount of device memory a model can have, in order to leave enough device memory for communication on the Ascend hardware platform.
+Unlike single-card scripts, parallel scripts also need to specify the parallel mode `parallel_mode` to be semi-automatic parallel mode, and initialize HCCL or NCCL communication through init. `max_device_memory` limits the maximum amount of device memory a model can have, in order to leave enough device memory for communication on the Ascend hardware platform, GPU does not need to set.
 If `device_target` is not set here, it will be automatically specified as the backend hardware device corresponding to the MindSpore package.

 ```python
 import mindspore as ms